martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 5.6.1 for 1.13d
+Vanilla Frosting 5.6.2 for 1.13d
 By Jonathan Vasquez (fearedbliss)
-Released on Wednesday, November 19, 2014
+Released on Saturday, January 10, 2015
 -----------------------------------------------

 **** Back from 1.09 ****